+1-3 credits each
-550 APPLICATION OF OUTDOOR EDUCATION TO THE SCHOOL CURRICULUM 4 credits Provides knowledge, skills and techniques useful in application of outdoor education to school, curriculum.

-522 RESOURCES AND RESOURCE MANAGEMENT FOR THE TEACHING OF OUTDOOR EDUCATION Resources and instructional techniques which are applicable to outdoor education; and indepth study of methods and designs, unique to the process of teaching.

-556 OUTDOOR PURSUITS Investigation and participation in practical experiences in outdoor pursuits.

-690 WORKSHOP: OUTDOOR EDUCATION Practical application of contemporary idea, methodologies, knowledge relevant to outdoor education.
-Emphasis on participant involvement in educational practices, utilizing the natural environment.

-594 EDUCATIONAL INSTITUTES: OUTDOOR EDUCATION 1-4 credits Practical experience with current research or curricular practices involving expert resource persons in outdoor education.

-600 OUTDOOR EDUCATION: RURAL INFLUENCES 3 credits Prerequisite: 550 or 552.
+- APPLICATION OF OUTDOOR EDUCATION TO THE SCHOOL CURRICULUM 4 credits Provides knowledge, skills and techniques useful in application of outdoor education to school curriculum - RESOURCES AND RESOURCE MANAGEMENT FOR THE TEACHING 522 OF OUTDOOR EDUCATION 4 credits Resources and instructional techniques which are applicable to outdoor education; and indepth study of methods and designs, unique to the process of teaching. - OUTDOOR PURSUITS 556 4 credits nvestigation and participation in practical experiences in outdoor pursuits. - WORKSHOP: OUTDOOR EDUCATION 590 1-3 credits Practical application of contemporary idea, methodologies, knowledge relevant to outdoor education.
+Emphasis on participant involvement in educational practices, utilizing the natural environment. - EDUCATIONAL INSTITUTES: OUTDOOR EDUCATION 594 1-4 credits Practical experience with current research or curricular practices involving expert resource persons in outdoor education. - OUTDOOR EDUCATION: RURAL INFLUENCES 600 Prerequisite: 550 or 552.
 Utilization of resources of rural area as a learning/teaching environment.
-Content and methodology appropriate for teaching school-age children in rural setting.

-605 OUTDOOR EDUCATION: SPECIAL TOPICS

-(May be repeated with change in topic) Prerequisite: permission of instructor.
-Group and individual study of special topics of contemporary concern in outdoor education.

-PRACTICUM IN OUTDOOR EDUCATION 2-4 credits (60-120 field hours) Prerequisites: 550, 552 and permission of adviser.
+Content and methodology appropriate for teaching school-age children in rural setting. - OUTDOOR EDUCATION: SPECIAL TOPICS 605 2-4 credits (May be repeated with change in topic) Prerequisite: permission of instructor.
+Group and indi-vidual study of special topics of contemporary concern in outdoor education. - PRACTICUM IN OUTDOOR EDUCATION 2-4 credits (60-120 field hours) 690 Prerequisites: 550, 552 and permission of adviser.
 Supervised practical experience with existing outdoor education programs.
-In conjunction with practical work student meets regularly with adviser.

-FIELD EXPERIENCE: MASTER'S Prerequisite: permission of adviser.
-Participation and documentation of practical professional experience related to outdoor education.

-897 INDEPENDENT STUDY 1-3 credits (70-90 field hours) Prerequisite: permission of adviser.
+In conjunction with practical work student meets regularly with adviser. - 695 FIELD EXPERIENCE: MASTER'S 2-6 credits (60-180 field hours) Prerequisite: permission of adviser.
+Participation and documentation of practical professional experience related to outdoor education. - INDEPENDENT STUDY 697 1-3 credits (70-90 field hours) Prerequisite: permission of adviser.
 In-depth analysis of current practices or problems related to outdoor education.
-Documentation of study required.

-688 MASTER'S PROBLEM Prerequisite: permission of adviser.
-Intensive research study related to a problem in outdoor education or related discipline.

-699 MASTER'S THESIS An original composition demonstrating independent scholarship in a discipline related to outdoor education.
+Documentation of study required. - MASTER'S PROBLEM 897 Prerequisite: permission of adviser.
+Intensive research study related to a problem in outdoor education or related discipline - MASTER'S THESIS 4-6 credits An original composition demonstrating independent scholarship in a discipline related to out-door education.